yoirchalk1995/hairByYehudit-backend/documentation/README.md

   <img src="./printscreens/EER.1.png" width="50%">
 </div>

-Also visible are variety of data types, foreign keys and triggers used in designing the database
+Also visible are some of the variety of data types, foreign keys and triggers used in designing the database
 <div>
   <img src="./printscreens/EER.2.png" width="50%">
 </div>